 - 1. Demonstrate factual and critical knowledge of restorative and youth justice systems and practices. - 2.
 Analyse and critically evaluate different criminal justice processes and approaches in dealing with young offenders. - 3.
-Critically discuss how restorative justice aims to bring victims and witnesses to the centre of the criminal justice process. - 4.
-Analyse the effectiveness of restorative justice in reducing recidivism and empowering victims in the aftermath of a crime.
-DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: University College Jersey DATE(S) OF APPROVED CHANGE: Click here to TERM/SEMESTER: All year.
-DATE(S) OF APPROVED CHANGE. enter a date.
-TERM/SEMESTER.
-All year.
+Critically discuss how restorative justice aims to bring victims and witnesses to the centre of the criminal justice process.

+4. Analyse the effectiveness of restorative justice in reducing recidivism and empowering victims in the aftermath of a crime.

+DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: University College Jersey DATE(S) OF APPROVED CHANGE: Click here to enter a date.
+TERM/SEMESTER: All year.
 Additional notes (for office use only):